Embroidery Machine or Cricut?

 How difficult is a Cricut to master?

 Not long.
 I learned how to cut out a monogram sticker by watching a few YouTube videos.
-I took my Cricut out of the box on the same day that I made a monogrammed vase as a hostess gift.
-I brought it to the party that night.
+Actually, on the same day that I took my Cricut out of the box, I made a monogrammed vase as a hostess gift.
+And, I brought it to the party that night.

 Can you create your own files to cut on a Cricut?